Do you think you might have a problem with alcohol? We’re going to tell you the signs to look out for that point to an alcohol problem.

 Searching for help with drug and/or alcohol addiction?
 Call us now at (800) 643-2108.

-When assessing whether a person has alcohol use disorder (AUD), doctors reference the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and ask a series of questions to determine whether a person has a problem with drinking and how severe that problem is.
+When assessing whether a person has an alcohol use disorder (AUD), doctors reference the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and ask questions to determine whether a person has a problem with drinking and how severe that problem is.

 If you are concerned that you or your loved one has a problem with drinking, consider the following questions and if they’ve occurred in the past year:

-- Drank more alcohol intended or for longer than intended
+- Drank more alcohol than intended or for longer than intended

-- Tried to reduce or stop drinking before but couldn’t
+- You’ve tried to reduce or stop drinking before but couldn’t

 - Spent a lot of time obtaining, using, or recovering from alcohol